carbonetes/jacked/DEVELOPING.md

 ## Licensing
 By contributing to Jacked, you agree to license your contributions under the terms of the [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/).
 All contributions will be subject to this license.

-## Contact
+## Getting Help
-If you have any questions, need assistance, or want to discuss your contributions, please don't hesitate to contact us at [eng@carbonetes.com](mailto:eng@carbonetes.com).
+If you have questions, need assistance, or want to discuss potential contributions, please don't hesitate to contact us at [eng@carbonetes.com](mailto:eng@carbonetes.com).

+## Conclusion
+By following these Development Guidelines, you'll contribute to the success of Jacked and help maintain a collaborative and efficient development process.
+Thank you for your dedication to our project!

 Happy coding!